-- ▶ Q511 Feed rate factor in %2 Factor Q511 influences the feed rate for full recessing, i.e. when a recess is cut with the entire tool width CUTWIDTH.
+- ▶ Q511 Feed rate factor in %?
+Factor Q511 influences the feed rate for full recessing, i.e. when a recess is cut with the entire tool width CUTWIDTH.
 If you use this feed rate factor, optimum cutting conditions can be created during the remaining roughing process.
 That way you can define the roughing feed rate Q478 so high that it permits optimum cutting conditions for each overlap of the cutting width (Q510).
 The TNC thus reduces the feed rate by the factor Q511 only when recessing with full contact.
 In total this can lead to reduced machining times.
 Input range 0.001 to 150 - Q462 Retraction behavior (0/1)?
 Q462 defines the retraction behavior after recessing.
-0: The TNC retracts the tool along the contour 1: The TNC first moves the tool away from the contour diagonally and then retracts it
+0: The TNC retracts the tool along the contour 1: The TNC first moves the tool away from the contour diagonally and then retracts it - ▶ Q211 Dwell time / 1/min?
+A dwell time can be specified in revolutions of the tool spindle, which retards the retraction after the recessing on the floor.
+Retraction is only performed after the tool has remained for Q211 revolutions.
+Input range 0 to 999.999

-Q483=+0.4 ;OVERSIZE FOR DIAMETER

-Q484=+0.2 ;OVERSIZE IN Z

-Q505=+0.2 ;FINISHING FEED RATE

 Q463=+0 ;LIMIT TO DEPTH

 Q510=+0.8 ;RECESSING OVERLAP

-Q511=+100;FEED RATE FACTOR
+Q511=+100 ;FEED RATE FACTOR

 Q462=0 ;RETRACTION MODE

+Q211=3 ;DWELL TIME IN REVS

 12 L X+75 Y+0 Z-25 FMAX M303

 13 CYCL CALL